Bosiokovic hits three-run home run in eighth, Cypret goes 4-for-5 with two runs scored

-Former Buckeye reliever Mike Stafford enters his sixth season at Ohio State and 13th as head coach Greg Beals' pitching coach.
+Former Buckeye reliever Mike Stafford enters his eighth season at Ohio State and 15th as head coach Greg Beals' pitching coach.
+Stafford was elevated to associate head coach on Jan.
+3, 2018.

 In his first season at Ohio State, Stafford's staff lowered its team earned-run average from 5.24 in 2010 to 4.94 in 2011.
 In addition, Josh Dezse earned Big Ten Freshman of the Year honors, senior right-hander Drew Rucinski garnered second team All-Big Ten laurels and freshman right-hander Greg Greve was named to the Big Ten All-Freshman team.
 After his strong 2011 campaign, Rucinski signed a free agent contract with the Cleveland Indians in June 2011.